carlosluquec/CarlosLuqueC/README.md

 ---

-### ✌️ About Me :
+## ✌️ About Me :
-I'm a Electronic Engineer from Colombia.

-- 👨‍💻 I’m contributing backend for building web applications.

-- 📡 Exploring mechanisms to configure networks.
+🔋 I am an electronic engineer with experience in communications networks.

+☕ I am currently learning about back-end development with programming languages like Java and Go.

-- ☕ In my free time, I read tech articles and Devdocs.
+🍿 In my free time, I like to read and watch movies specially about history and technology.

 - 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-carlosluquec-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/carlosluquec/)